SanGreel/telegram-data-collection/README.md

     ```

     For basic usage, you only need to fill in the `API_ID` and `API_HASH` values.
 These can be obtained from [my.telegram.org](https://my.telegram.org/apps).

+    _NOTE_: for detailed information on the message downloading progress, set "LOG_LEVEL" variable to "DEBUG".
+This allows the logs to include messages on per-chat downloading progress.

 ## Usage